Counties 1 Southern North: Southern Counties North (2000–2009)

 Southern Counties North remained a tier 7 league, with promotion continuing to South West 2 East.
 However, the transfer of Berkshire clubs from the Dorset/Wilts leagues to the Bucks/Oxon leagues, meant that relegation was now to new Berks/Bucks & Oxon 1 (formerly Bucks/Oxon 1).

-Southern Counties North (2009–present)
+Southern Counties North (2009–2022)

 Despite widespread league restructuring by the RFU, Southern Counties North continued as a tier 7 league, with promotion to South West 1 East (formerly South West 2 East) and relegation to Berks/Bucks & Oxon Premier.

+Counties 1 Southern North (2022– )

+Following the reorganisation of the leagues, Southern Counties North was renamed Counties 1 Southern North and remained a level seven league.
+The champions are promoted to Regional 2 South Central and the bottom side is relegated, depending on location, to a level eight league; Counties 2 Berks/Bucks & Oxon North or Counties 2 Berks/Bucks & Oxon South.

 Promotion play-offs

 Since the 2000–01 season there has been a play-off between the runners-up of Southern Counties North and Southern Counties South for the third and final promotion place to South West 1 East.
 The team with the superior league record has home advantage in the tie.
 At the end of the 2019–20 season Southern Counties North teams have been the most successful with twelve wins to the Southern Counties South teams seven; and the home team has won promotion on thirteen occasions compared to the away teams six.